chopins/toknot/README.md

 ####About
-ToKnot is a web framework for php
+ToKnot is a web framework for php that is suitable for RESTful style develop

 [http://toknot.com](http://toknot.com)